Cruiser Club Series Racing Outside of the Barrage

 impeded under any circumstances; this applies particularly in restricted

 waters.
 Inside the limits of the

 Failure to observe this rule may result in a Race Officer protest.
-In the event of serious breaches yachts may be disqualified from all races on the day of the incident or the team may be scored DND (points for number of entered teams plus 1) for that race.
+In the event of serious breaches yachts may be scored DND from all races on the day of the incident.

 David Cairncross Principal Race Officer